Free or reduced rate European train travel: An amazing perk if you work for a UK train company!

-If you have worked for a British train company or for Network Rail for over 12 months and are entitled to reduced rate or free travel on British trains, you are almost certainly entitled to free or reduced rate travel on most European trains as well.
+If you have worked for a British train operating company for over 12 months and are entitled to reduced rate or free travel on British trains, you are almost certainly entitled to free or reduced rate travel on most European trains as well.
 Your partner and dependent children also qualify.
 This is an amazing perk, though it's often not 'advertised' by your employer.
+Network Rail safeguarded staff employed before 31 March 1996 also get this perk, although NR staff who joined after this date don't.

 -

-You can apply for an 'FIP' International Reduced Rate card from your staff personnel office at any time, giving at least 6 weeks notice.
+You can apply for an FIP International Reduced Rate card by filling in the relevant online form at www.raildeliverygroup.com/rst/forms.html, giving at least 6 weeks notice.

 -